-Appropriately identifying patient specimens is of critical importance to pathology labs.
+Appropriately labeling specimens for pathology labs is of critical importance.
 The College of Pathologists previously evaluated the average cost of labeling errors at approximately $280,000 per million specimens, adding up to over $1 million dollars a year for some of the larger institutes.1 Specimen labeling errors also result in the failure to provide proper and immediate care for patients, which can severely harm the patient, resulting in unnecessary morbidity and mortality.2

 DON’T forget to label the tube